The Momentum Kids plan is the creepiest thing I've ever heard of

-So, just when we thought Momentum couldn’t do themselves any more PR damage, they announced the launch of “Momentum Kids” this weekend – aptly nicknamed “Tiny Trots” by Lib Dem leader Tim Farron.
+So, just when we thought Momentum couldn’t do itself any more PR damage, it announced the launch of “Momentum Kids” this weekend – aptly nicknamed “Tiny Trots” by Lib Dem leader Tim Farron.
 Whether intentionally or not, let’s not deny that the whole concept has some seriously creepy undertones.

 The idea was proposed and set up by two single mothers, aiming to get more women involved in politics.
 This is fantastic in essence, and a great idea – more women should get involved, and this will provide them with the opportunity.
 But then it starts to get weird.